Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 - Never show data that looks off/raises questions.
 Either remove these things or have a clear simple explanation ready.
 Where required, make clear that things are an outlier.
 - Conversion rates should be tracked at point in time - e.g. conversion rate within 30 days after first visit
 - Make sure to define success metrics for new projects and how these are expected to be influenced
+- A good analyst has:
+  - Customer empathy: feeling the customer's stories and motivations.
+Be in touch with the customer to gain this
+  - Stakeholder empathy: knowing your audience, knowing how they will use and impact using your data.
+Knowing how to deliver the data to them.
+Sit down with them to understand their goals and challenges.
+E.g. join their meetings
+  - Product knowledge: know the ins and out of the product.
+What are all of the features in the product?
+What can users do?
+What is a typical work flow like?
+Gain this by actually using the project and by putting yourself through the hard training.
+Ask yourself:
+    - Do you know your product’s work arounds and shortcuts?
+    - Do you know which things are “annoying” in your own product?
+    - If you could add any new feature, what would it be?

 ### Marketing understanding
 - Marketing add utm source / utm campaign names / utm medium to an ad